influxdata/docs-v2/content/influxdb/cloud/get-started.md

 1. Do one of the following:
    - Add [demo data](#add-demo-data).
    - Add [sample data](#add-sample-data).
-   - Use your own data to explore Cloud.
-See how to [write your data](/influxdb/cloud/write-data/) to Cloud.
+   - [Use your own data](/influxdb/cloud/write-data/) to explore InfluxDB Cloud.
 2. [Create a notebook](#create-a-notebook) by clicking **Books > Create Notebook**, and then do the following:
      1. [Select metrics](#select-metrics)
      2. [Visualize data](#visualize-data)